britram/pins/draft-trammell-inip-pins.md

 - Reduced request linkability for increased latency and/or reduced dynamic consistency
 - Reduced aggregate bandwidth use for increased latency and/or reduced dynamic consistency

-[EDITOR'S NOTE: DNS doesn't do this, and can't really: TTL gives you a tradeoff knob but it's in the hands of the authority]
+There is no support for explicit tradeoffs in performance properties available to clients in the present DNS.

 # Observations

-We have shown that most of the properties of our ideal name service are met, or could be met, by the present DNS protocol or extensions thereto.
-[EDITOR'S
+On a cursory examination, many of the properties of our ideal name service can be met, or could be met, by the present DNS protocol or extensions thereto.
-NOTE: not yet, not really.]
 We note that there are further possibilities for the future evolution of naming services meeting these properties.

-[EDITOR'S NOTE: there are probably more than just this one, but this is the important one.]

 ## Delegation and Redirection are Separate Operations